inspect_ai.tool

 def bash(

-int | None = None, user: str | None = None, sandbox: str | None = None
+timeout: int | None = None, user: str | None = None, sandbox: str | None = None

-int | None-
+) -> Tooltimeoutint | None-

 Timeout (in seconds) for command.

-str | None-
+userstr | None-

 User to execute commands as.

-str | None-
+sandboxstr | None-

-Optional sandbox environmnent name.
+Optional sandbox environment name.

 python